platformio/platformio-docs/en/latest/_sources/projectconf/build_configurations.rst.txt

   does not contain symbolic debug information and is optimized for the firmware size or speed (depending on :ref:`platforms`)

+:``test``:
+  A "test" configuration extends a build environment with ``PIO_UNIT_TESTING`` macro and with extra flags provided by the :ref:`unit_testing` framework

 :``debug``:
   A "debug" configuration of your firmware/program is compiled with full symbolic debug information and no optimization.
-Optimization complicates debugging, because the relationship between source code and generated instructions is more complex.
+Optimization complicates debugging because the relationship between source code and generated instructions is more complex.

 .. note::